-The meetings are held at the start of the day to not disrupt students once they move to class.
-The students are also involved in the meetings throughout the school year, from assisting with presentations, performing skits, making announcements and each day leading the student body in the Pledge of Allegiance and eading the school motto.
+The meetings are held right the start of the day so not disrupt students once they move to class.
+The students are also involved in the meetings throughout the school year, from assisting with presentations, performing skits, making announcements and each day leading the student body in the Pledge of Allegiance, to reading the school motto.